 MCP Server

-Connect Claude Desktop or Claude.ai to Hemrock's financial modeling prompt library.
-Context primers, task prompts, and sanity checks, pulled automatically into every AI conversation about your model.
+Connect Claude Desktop or Claude.ai to Hemrock's financial modeling prompt library and concept guides.
+Context primers, task prompts, sanity checks, and the methodology behind the math, pulled automatically into every AI conversation about your model.

 Settings → Connectors → Add MCP Server